 Thanks for reading.

 • • •

-If you’re a Pokémon fan (or want to see what 121,000 people find so fascinating), you can pick up one of the latest entries in the franchise, Omega Ruby or Alpha Sapphire, on Amazon right now.
+If you’re a Pokémon fan (or want to see what 121,000 people find so fascinating), you can pick up one of the latest entries in the franchise, [amazon text=Omega Ruby&asin=B00KI2OZ9M] or [amazon text=Alpha Sapphire&asin=B00K848IH0], on Amazon right now.
 Buying it through one of these links helps support Redeeming Culture at no additional cost to you.
 Thank you!